JoshuaScherer1996/unity_pathway_checkpoint_counter/README.md

-# Unity Pathway Junior Programmer Checkpoint - Cube
+# Unity Pathway Junior Programmer Checkpoint - Counter

 This repository contains the second checkpoint from the Unity Pathway "Junior Programmer".
 After passing the initial quiz the instructions were as follows.